Students in crisis

 (0113) 343 5070 (out of hours 07780 613862) firstname.lastname@example.org

 Matt will advise staff on responding to a student death and will be available to discuss issues such as University attendance at funerals and community remembrance.
 Matt, or one of his team, will co-ordinate the pastoral and spiritual response of different religious faiths; a member of the Chaplaincy is often the first of the co-ordinating team to provide pastoral support to those immediately affected by a death or other crisis (if necessary on site).

 (0113) 343 4106 J.Harris1@leeds.ac.uk

-Nigel will offer a range of support to students including 1-1 counselling and seeing affected students in groups.
+Jane will offer a range of support to students including 1-1 counselling and seeing affected students in groups.
 She can also advise individuals about other sources of help available on and off campus, including counselling for staff.
-Nigel can talk through appropriate responses to difficult situations and, with other colleagues, help shape a plan of action.
+Jane can talk through appropriate responses to difficult situations and, with other colleagues, help shape a plan of action.